 Please Be Advised – This posting contains frank, and too many, offensive language.

-The recent “hot mic” video, featuring Jesse Jackson uttering the word nigger, and the on-air discussion at “The View,” where Whoopi and Sherri Shepard tried to justify the words use, has a lot of people talking once again about the exploitation of the word.
-It is a conversation that is confusing and scary to many people, and is divided along racial lines.
+The recent “hot mic” video, featuring Jesse Jackson uttering the word nigger, and the on-air discussion at “The View,” where Whoopi and Sherri Shepard tried to justify the word’s use, has a lot of people talking once again about the exploitation of the word.
+It is a conversation that is confusing and scary to many people and is divided along racial AND political lines.

 How ignorant is it for us to debate the vileness that the word nigger communicates?
 I place the word nigger right up there with cunt.
-Imaging if it became common place for women to refer to each other as cunts, but in their context, the significance was meant as a friendly greeting between women.
-Sounds ridiculous doesn’t it?
+Imagine if it became commonplace for women to refer to each other as cunts, but in their context, the significance was meant as a friendly greeting between women.
+Sounds ridiculous, doesn’t it?
 But then add a rule that ONLY women can use the word cunt, and that if anyone else (meaning: non-woman) dared to use the word, it would be deemed offensive.
 Sounds even more ridiculous.
-Both words are hateful, and are meant to humiliate and cause pain.
+Both words are hateful and are meant to humiliate and cause pain.
 So why would we want these words to remain a part of our everyday language?
 The answer is simple, we wouldn’t.

 We are doomed as a culture if we decide that it is alright to segregate language but then expect equality everywhere else.
 If an entire segment of our society chooses to use the word nigger, then demands that the word has a different meaning when used by others, then it is an affirmation to the obscenity of the word.
 Try as you might, you will NEVER be able to separate the cruel history of the term nigger by trying to apply your definition to the word.
 You will only allow the word to live on beyond its tainted uselessness.